The language used on this library is designed to:

 The reason that building code is not cited is that if an inspector should wind up in court, if code were cited, an opposing attorney might claim that since code was cited, the inspector was performing a building code inspection and therefore was responsible for identifying all code violations.
 For educational purposes only, in some versions of the Library the Standard (IRC, IBC, IPC, etc.) and section will be listed in case the inspector wants to refer to a particular code provision for clarification.
 This information is not included in any narratives.

-Use of Technical Terms
+Use of Terms (all narratives are editable)

 Keeping it Simple: The main purpose of the report is to communicate clearly to the client the condition of the property.
 The use of complicated technical terms is avoided as long as the term used offers adequate protection from liability.
 Example: we use "windows" not "fenestratrion".